Talladega College logo

 Key Highlights

-• Founded in 1867 by formerly enslaved men, committing to the education of Black children.
+• Founded in 1867 by formerly enslaved men, making it a unique symbol of post-Civil War empowerment.

-• Alabama's first college dedicated to serving the educational needs of Black students.
+• The first college in Alabama established specifically to serve the educational needs of Black students.

-• Operates under the inspiring motto: "An Education of Distinction."
+• Guided by the powerful motto: "An Education of Distinction."

 Timeline